sophianicolas/SELFLESS/README.md

 All I have available for now is my first-shot Summer 2024 Demo or "Zero Draft", which can be viewed on the branch SLFL-ZERO-DRAFT.

-I’ll be documenting its creation here on my GitHub, Instagram, and Cara!
+I’ll be documenting SELFLESS's creation here on my GitHub, Instagram, and Cara!

 Join me in the journey!